-It might seem weird that up to 3/4 of your portfolio would be non-core, but, that is precisely how very successful hedge funds, family offices and other institutional investors manage money.
-Less successful do it the ways you hear too much about.
+It might seem weird that only about a quarter to a third of your portfolio is core, but, that is precisely how very successful hedge funds, family offices and other institutional investors manage money.

 I use one of three approaches to modeling asset allocation: